percona/pxc-docs/docs/apt.md

 * You need to have root access on the node where you will be installing Percona XtraDB Cluster (either logged in as a user with root privileges or be able to run commands with sudo).

-* Make sure that the following ports are not blocked by firewall or used by other software.
-Percona XtraDB Cluster requires them for communication.

-    * 3306

-    * 4444

-    * 4567

-    * 4568

 !!! admonition "See also"